LSSTDESC/SN-PWV/docs/source/overview/data_provenance.rst

     Filter response curves corresponding to the Dark Energy Camera (DECam) used by the Cerro Telolo International Observatory (CTIO).
-These filter profiles were used primarily as a validation step during early development, and were later replaced in the analysis by the LSST filter set.
+These filter profiles were used primarily as a validation step during early development, and were later replaced by the LSST filter set.

 LSST Filters